Python Lesson 7: Pandas

 Related to sorting is ordering elements by its rank.
 This is accomplished with

-method.
+the rank method.
 At first sight it can be surprising to find non integer

 positions, explained by the fact that the method breaks ties assigning the mean